BeameryEdge/.github/profile/README.md

 ## The Vision

-### **Unbiased, explainable and highly nuanced talent insights on demand**
+### **We exist to produce unbiased, explainable and highly nuanced talent insights on demand**

-*Beamery Edge will ensure anyone has full visibility of career paths available to them, and that business leaders are equipped with bias free talent insights to enable them to build world class companies.*
+*Beamery Edge will ensure any person has complete visibility of career options available to them, and that business leaders are equipped with bias free talent insights to build world class companies.*

 -----